tangowhisky37/LetsHack/howto/Scratch_and_microbit.md

 ## Integrating micro:bit with Scratch (Microsoft Windows Only)

-This tutorial covers installation and configuration of all the software required to be able to interact with Scratch (https://scratch.mit.edu) with the micro:bit (https://microbit.org).
+This tutorial covers installation and configuration of all the software required to be able to interact with Scratch (https://scratch.mit.edu) and the micro:bit (https://microbit.org).
 We will go over all the essential pieces of software, configure them and then test things out by launching scratch on our desktop.

 This tutorial only covers integration of Scratch with micro:bit on Microsoft Windows machines.
 If you macos please see ScratchX (https://scratchx.org).